Maryland Senate President Reverses on Mid-Decade Redistricting

 Maryland Senate President Bill Ferguson said the state Senate intends to advance a constitutional amendment allowing mid-decade congressional redistricting, reversing his months-long opposition.

-He cited a U.S. Supreme Court ruling in April that limited the use of race in drawing district lines and led to several states redrawing districts.
+He cited a U.S. Supreme Court ruling in April that limited the use of race in drawing district lines, as a result of which several states redrew districts.